GILT-Forum/Globalization-Strategy-Playbook/playbook.md

 Nowadays, all companies track an increased amount of data to monitor their business and even predict customers’ behavior.
 In recent years, more Globalization teams have created dedicated Globalization Data Engineering and Globalization Data Analysts positions.
 Those roles are responsible for building and running a globalization data infrastructure and identifying key globalization insights, which are critical for setting up the Globalization strategy.
 Even simple metrics that show the percentage of projects delivered on time and budget can show your team and your management that you are delivering to plan.

-The chapter “Data Analytics for Globalization Strategy” xxxxxxxxxx [Data Analytics for Global Strategy](#chapter-6:-data-analytics-for-globalization-strategy) will dive into a deeper discussion of how to collect metrics and use them to show how you are reaching your strategy.
+The chapter ["Data Analytics for Global Strategy"](#chapter-6-data-analytics-for-globalization-strategy) will dive into a deeper discussion of how to collect metrics and use them to show how you are reaching your strategy.

 At this point we have looked at how The Ideal Company might create a global strategy—and we’ve talked about what we mean by strategy.
 We have looked at how to assess where the company you work for creates their strategy.
 We have talked about figuring out how you can ensure your department’s strategic function works with the company’s strategy, and how you can build a strategy for your department.
 Let’s look at several critical areas for your success in your department strategy to ensure that it serves your company strategy.